-- Leading by example in promoting a Learning City and reducing our impact on the environment - Developing "best practice" service planning which includes ensuring best use of our resources to deliver services that local people want - and to the right standard.
-Service planning is our opportunity to make decisions about levels and types of services that we are going to provide and how and where we are going to use our resources22.
+- Developing "best practice" service planning which includes ensuring best use of our resources to deliver services that local people want - and to the right standard.
+Service planning is our opportunity to make decisions about levels and types of services that we are going to provide and how and where we are going to use our resources20.
 It is also a means of assessing risks to achieving our priorities and ways in which we can manage those risks.
 Allocation of funding should be based on our clear set of priorities so appropriate financial resources are allocated to achieving what we say we are going to do so we can meet expectations of local people. - Managing our performance and taking action when things are not going well - Learning from how others do things - Reviewing our services on a rolling programme to assess value for money [insert findings of Community Development review if available]